 Unfortunately, when our loved ones become frail or develop a degenerative illness, we have to make the difficult decision whether or not to put them into a nursing home.
 This can be both scary and stressful for you and your loved one.
 They might not feel ready to be put into a home, and you might not feel confident that a nursing home is a safe environment for your loved one.
-Injuries in nursing homes are a tricky subject, with a rise in nursing home abuse cases, it can be hard to decide whether an injury was accidental or due to negligence.
+Injuries in nursing homes are a tricky subject, with a rise in injury in nursing homes and abuse cases, it can be hard to decide whether an injury was accidental or due to negligence.

 Common Injuries in Nursing Home